visualbis/VV-Docs/docs/admin-guide/settings/user-dashboard.md

 In the **Add Report** panel on the right-hand side, pick and select the reports.
 The chosen reports will be added to the dashboard.

-* Once you finish adding the reports to the new Custom Dashboard, select **Save** at the rop-right corner.
+* Once you finish adding the reports to the new Custom Dashboard, select **Save** at the top-right corner.
 * To make the new Dashboard visible for all the users, you must select **Publish** at the top-right corner of the screen.

   <div class="center">